scicluna/chatroomdemo/README.md

   ## Installation

-  npm run install -> npm run dev
+  npm i in the root, client, and the server -> npm run dev

   ## Usage